 Integration | GA4 integrates with other Google products, making it easier to share data and make informed decisions. | UA may not have the same level of integration with other Google products. |

-- Enhanced data collection: GA4 allows for more flexible and accurate data collection, giving you a better understanding of your audience and website behaviour.
+- Enhanced data collection: GA4 allows for more flexible and accurate data collection, giving you a better understanding of your audience and website behavior.

-- Improved User ID tracking: GA4 introduces a more robust method for tracking user behaviour across devices and sessions.
+- Improved User ID tracking: GA4 introduces a more robust method for tracking user behavior across devices and sessions.

 - Automated event collection: GA4 automatically collects common events, eliminating the need for manual configuration and implementation.